This post may contain affiliate links. Please read our disclosure policy.

 • 1 cup frozen corn

-• 1 cup frozen peas and carrots mixture
+• 1 cup frozen peas and carrots

-• 1 cup cooked diced ham
+• 1 cup cooked ham diced

-• 4 cups cooked and chilled white rice
+• 4 cups cooked white rice chilled

-• salt and pepper to taste
+• Salt and pepper to taste

 • Optional: sliced green onions and sesame seeds for garnish